Mass concentration in a nonlocal model of clonal selection: Introduction

-The paper is organised as follows: In Section \ref{Main}, main results of this paper are formulated.
-Analytical results are illustrated by numerical simulations. { Proofs of the results on boundedness and strict positivity of total masses and exponential decay of solutions of model \eqref{sys:reg0} outside the set corresponding to the maximal value of self-renewal parameter are presented in Section \ref{ProofConcentration}.
-Section \ref{SectionMassConv} is devoted to a proof of convergence of the mass to a globally stable equilibrium.
-Finally, the proof of asymptotic dynamics of model solutions is given in Section \ref{convergence}.
-Additionally, in Section \ref{Measures}, we show how to extend analysis of our model to the framework of differential equations in the space of positive Radon measures with appropriate metric.
-Summary of properties of flat metric applied in Section \ref{convergence} and Section \ref{Measures} is provided in the Appendix.
+The paper is organised as follows: In Section \ref{Main}, the main results are stated.
+Analytical results are illustrated by numerical simulations. { Proofs of boundedness and strict positivity of the total masses and of the exponential decay of the model solutions outside the set corresponding to the maximal value of the self-renewal parameter are presented in Section \ref{ProofConcentration}.
+Section \ref{SectionMassConv} contains the proof of mass convergence to a globally stable equilibrium.
+Finally, the asymptotic dynamics of the model solutions is shown in Section \ref{convergence}.
+Additionally, in Section \ref{Measures}, we show how to extend the analysis of our model to the framework of positive Radon measures with a suitable metric.
+Finally, in Section \ref{discussion} we discuss biological conclusions and ideas stemming from this work.
+A summary of properties of the metrics used in Section \ref{convergence} is provided in the Appendix.}